Description

 In winter the area is used as a roosting site for huge numbers of Greater White-Fronted Geese & Bean Geese, Common Cranes and swans.

-See an incomplete list of species that have been observed in the Vehnemoor below.
+See the full list of species that have been recorded in the Vehnemoor below (including historic records).

 There are four ways to access the moor (see map).
 One road through the area could be used by car, others are forbidden to use and blocked with barriers.
 But those can be explored on foot.